PiotrKowalski/meme-packer/README.md

 # Meme packer
 ### Problem
 Due to Article 13 memes became illegal so people started using USB sticks as a storage of memes and selling them for caps.
 Every meme is identified by a name, a size, given in MiB, and its market price.
-Help people who sells memes and write a function to maximize the profit.
+Help people who sells USB sticks with memes and write a function to maximize their profit.
 ### Solution
 This task is example of knapsack problem for which many of implementations can be found on the Internet.
 I decided not to solve this problem using these implementantions and I approached the problem differently.
 I used inbuilt function combinations from itertools module.
 ### Steps